 Introduction: Assistive Belt

-The following project I present you is an assistive belt I think it could help visually impaired people to avoid obstacles.
+The following project I present you is an ultrasonic belt I think it could help visually impaired people to avoid obstacles.

 The circuit for this project has been fully designed with TINKERCAD Circuit.